accordproject/ergo/README.md

 ## About

 This is the source code for the Ergo compiler.
-Ergo is the DSL for Smart _Legal_ Contracts.
+Ergo is the Accord Project language for Smart _Legal_ Contracts.

-The current target for the compiler is JavaScript.

 ## Getting started